ShahabBngsh/ShahabBngsh/README.md

 ## About me
-I am a passionate Software Engineer.
+I am a passionate software engineer and full stack developer.

 - 🔭 I’m currently working on [Billgist, an AWS billing alert application](www.billgist.com)